StiensWout/DocHub/docs/FEATURES/pending/main-page-group-overview.md

 - ✅ Layout is responsive and works on all screen sizes
 - ✅ Group colors and application colors are applied correctly
 - ✅ Performance remains good with many applications/groups
+- ✅ Users can navigate to a dedicated group page from search results
+- ✅ Group detail page displays all applications within that group
+- ✅ Group detail page includes proper breadcrumb navigation

 ## Future Enhancements